square/microsite/_pages/mobile-interview-project.md

  * Q) **Can I use SwiftUI (iOS) or Compose (Android)?**

 Feel free to do so.
 We are adopting Compose now on Android!
 However, note that we do not (yet) write code in Swift UI at Block.

- * Q) **Can I use Data Binding (Android?)**

-Thanks for keeping up to date with the latest Android technologies!
-In that spirit, since Data Binding has been softly discouraged by Android in favor of View Binding, and since we don’t use Data Binding at Block and wouldn’t be as effective in reviewing its usage, please avoid using Data Binding in your submissions.

  * Q) **Is there a minimum SDK version or deployment target we should use?**